Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 **A:** At `fetch()`.
 Server errors will happen in the catch block.
 If the network call was successful check the cod property.
 If the value is 200 show the weather data.
 If not 200 you have an error.
 Read the message property for a description.

-**Stretch Challenges**

-**Challenge 8**
+### Stretch Challenges

+#### Challenge 8

-Use an API of your choice.
-This can be any API you like.
-Render data from the API with React.
+Use an API of your choice in place of the OpenWeatherMap API.
 Build components and sub-components to do the work and display your data.

-**Challenge 8**

-Use an API of your choice in place of the OpenWeatherMap API.
 Choose anything from one of these services:

 - [Rapid API](https://rapidapi.com)
 - [Programable Web](https://www.programmableweb.com/apis/directory)